 Imagine Fatshark released a new goggles even before Orqa could get their FPV.ONE out of the door.
-Well, that might be happening!
-Fatshark just announced their next FPV goggles, the HDO2.
+Well, that is happening!
+18 months after the release of the HDO, Fatshark finally announced their next FPV goggles, the HDO2.

-Before we begin, don’t forget to check out my FPV Goggles Buyers Guide to learn all the technical terms.
+Before we begin, don’t forget to check out my FPV Goggles Buyers Guide to familiarized yourself with all the technical terms.

 Where to Buy HDO2?

 - Banggood: http://bit.ly/hdo-2

 - GetFPV: http://bit.ly/2NnWX3s

 - Amazon: https://amzn.to/2K2F21v